 Riders should be prepared to cover between 12-18 miles per day on this trail.
 A lunch break of an hour and a half is taken at a pub.
 The general pace is mostly walking and trotting and cantering is in short bursts where the terrain allows.
 The ride takes in a variety of scenery and terrain such as upland fells and lowland grassland, lakeland villages and forestry roads.
 There is typically one guide per four riders.

 Riders must be confident, competent, fit and energetic.
 They must be in control in walk, trot and canter in open spaces and happy riding on some steep terrain.

 Accommodation is in comfortable guesthouses and traditional inns along the trail with double and twin rooms.
-All rooms have an en-suite with shower, toilet and sink; towels are provided.
+Rooms are either en-suite with shower, toilet and sink or a shared bathroom depending on availability; towels are provided.
 The rooms also come with a TV, complimentary tea and coffee, kettle and hair dryer.

 Meals along the trail are in traditional Lakeland pubs using good quality ingredients.
 Riders will be able to pick from a varied menu, generally using locally-sourced products such as local meat and fresh fish and game.
 There are also vegetarian options.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.